DeathsPirate/aws-ec2-docker-ssh-honeypot/README.md

 - IAM Group for honeypot with honeypot user as a member of that group
 - IAM Policy for write access to the honeypot docker images S3 Bucket and CloudWatch Logs as above

+Installation instructions are in the wiki if needed. https://github.com/DeathsPirate/aws-ec2-docker-ssh-honeypot/wiki/Installation

 # Environment Setup

 ## 1. Create a new EC2 instance